ebarroso2214/auto-listing/README.md

 ### Local Development

-1. Make changes to the code
+Assuming you decided to make any changes to the look and feel or any form of functionality, you can follow the steps below:

-2. Go to `chrome://extensions/`
+1. Go to `chrome://extensions/`
-3. Click the refresh icon on the extension
+2. Click the refresh icon on the extension
-4. Test changes on auction sites
+3. Test changes on auction sites

 ### Adding New Auction Sites